Ether9t/subtitle-helper/README.md

 ﻿# subtitle-helper
-This repository contains a variety of attempts at making subtitles that might be useful.
+This repository contains a variety of attempts in order to find a better way to make subtitles.

 After all, the most efficient way is still manual, but feel free to use the code here for more experimentation.